FH-Potsdam/IDL-Website/src/site/en/people/edmundo-galindo.md

   publications:
     - 438
   sort_name: "Galindo"

+---
-  body: "Edmundo joined the IDL and the team of the DIGENTI project in 2017."
+Edmundo joined the IDL and the team of the DIGENTI project in 2017.